Daniel Ladinsky: Early life and background

 Ladinsky was born and brought up in suburbs of St. Louis, Missouri, where his father was a wealthy developer.
 He grew up with two brothers, and had a Jewish upbring as his father was Jewish, though he was also baptized as a Catholic, as his mother was Christian.
 After studying in small colleges, at age 20, he enrolled at the University of Arizona.
 During this period he came across the book God Speaks, by Meher Baba, and poetry by Rumi, both of which had a deep impact on him.
 At the back of the Meher Baba book, he found the address of the five centers dedicated to the spiritual master.
-Some time later, as Ladinsky recounted in an interview, intending to drive towards the Andes mountain, he took a detour of a thousand miles, and stopped the Meher Baba Center at Myrtle Beach, South Carolina.
+Some time later, as Ladinsky recounted in an interview, intending to drive towards the Andes mountain, he took a detour of a thousand miles, and stopped at the Meher Baba Center at Myrtle Beach, South Carolina.
 There, he met the disciple Kitty Davy, then in her seventies, who had spent twenty years in India with Meher Baba.
 He stayed at the Center for a few months, when Davy advised him to go back to his family, and to find a job that would let him work with his hands.
 Back home, his father helped him join a carpentry school.